vacanza/holidays/README.rst

    * - Virgin Islands (U.S.)
      - VI
      - None; Can also be loaded as country US, subdivision VI
+   * - Wallis and Futuna
+     - WF
+     - None; Can also be loaded as country FR, subdivision Wallis-et-Futuna
    * - Zambia
      - ZM
      - None